-The group surveyed 500 decision makers or hiring influencers.
-Two-thirds or 68 percent of the respondents were found to worry that a person with a severe mental health disorder may not work well with their team.
-Meanwhile, 74 percent believes that a person with a severe mental illness needs a long break from work.
+The group surveyed 500 decision-makers or hiring influencers.
+Two-thirds of 68 percent of the respondents were found to worry that a person with a severe mental health disorder may not work well with their team.
+Meanwhile, 74 percent believe that a person with a severe mental illness needs a long break from work.
 This view strengthens the barriers that keep individuals with mental conditions outside of the workplace.

 The rights of a person with a disability, including a psychosocial or mental disability, are guaranteed under Article 27 of The UN Convention on the Rights of Persons with Disabilities (CRPD).
 The agreement provides a guideline for member countries to promote and protect the rights of persons with disabilities, particularly on their right to hold a job.
 They should also be protected from harassment and discrimination in the workplace, as well as given ample support to be a productive member of society.